SandipMakwanaReliution/Notes/Project Documents/Tesro_TesroBlind/Tesro_TesroBlind.md

 1. **Purchase Order**:
    - Create manually or Purchase Order From File (if needed)
    - *Delivery To*: My Company: Receipts (Fabric)

+*.
+Purchase order From File
+   - Excel file should include the following columns: `Product`, `Quantity`, `Price`, `Lot/Packages`.
+   - If **Price** is not provided, remove the "Lot" column entirely.
+Do **not** leave it empty—this may cause errors.
+     - the system will use the product's default purchase price.
+   - If Lot is not provided:
+     -

 2. **Receipt Step 1**
    - **Import Picking Lines**: